virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Virginia allows any individual needing to serve court papers to do so using the services of:

-a Sheriff or a comparable local police officer
+A Sheriff or a comparable local police officer

 Anyone aged 18 or older who is not involved in the case or interested in its outcome